Fecto Group: Fecto Cement

 Originally established in 1981, Fecto Cement officially began production in 1990 operating as a public limited company.
 Regarded as one of the smaller producers locally it has an annual production capacity of 819,000 metric tons of cement.
-It's plant is located in Sangjani, Islamabad.
+Its plant is located in Sangjani, Islamabad.

 In 1982, the ICT Industries and Labour directorate granted Fecto Cement a 30-year lease to operate within Margalla Hills National Park, an area which was officially designated as protected in 1980.
 In 2011, as the original lease was approaching its expiration in 2012, ICT officials extended Fecto Cement's lease by an additional 18 years.
 The following year, the Capital Development Authority (CDA) provided consent for Fecto Cement's operations.
 However, in July 2013, the CDA withdrew its no-objection certificate.
 In 2016 Fecto Cement's lease was cancelled and a challan of Pkr 420 million had been prepared against the company for operating illegally in the Margalla Hills.